lukevs/pomo/README.md

 > A small pomodoro + vim tool

-Example day where each pomo

-## Usage

 Create a new day doc from 8:30 AM to 5 PM:
 ```
 pomo 8.5 5
 ```

-...which creates a file with a dash for each pomodoro:
+which opens a file in vim with a dash for each pomodoro:
 ```
 2021-08-18